 The process of backwashing your pool will vary depending on the type of filter system you have.
 However, in general, the steps involve turning off the pool’s pump, switching the valve to the “backwash” position, turning the pump back on, and allowing it to run until the water coming out of the waste line is clear.
 Once the water runs clear, turn off the pump, switch the valve back to the “filter” position, and turn the pump back on.

-More to explore: How Do You Know If Your Wheel Bearing Is Bad Side To Side?
+More to explore: How Do I Know If My Hayward Pool Pump Is Bad?